 Even the best-run campaigns have to deal with the unexpected.
 To take it in your stride, you need a structure and a plan that can deal with the ups and downs.
 The first and most important thing is to delegate responsibility within the campaign team.
-Your IRO can help you with this if you need it.
+BMA Cymru Wales staff can help you with this if you need it.
 Thinking about the example objectives from earlier, you might nominate a lead in your team for each of the following: